Final Round Case Interview Prep 2026: Partner-Level Guide and Story Portfolio

 McKinsey Final Round

-- The Personal Experience Interview (PEI) dominates.
-Some McKinsey final rounds run 20-25 minutes on a single behavioral story, with the partner probing every dimension of it.
+- The PEI can dominate.
+Some McKinsey final rounds spend substantial time on a single behavioral story, with the partner probing every dimension of it.

-- Partners at McKinsey probe leadership and values alignment particularly hard — the firm's culture of "obligation to dissent" means they are looking for evidence you push back on authority when you believe you are right.
+- Partners at McKinsey probe leadership and values alignment particularly hard.
+The firm's culture of "obligation to dissent" means they are looking for evidence you push back on authority when you believe you are right.

 BCG Final Round